Alex Call Player Props: Nationals vs. Cubs

-The Washington Nationals, including Alex Call and his .410 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher Marcus Stroman and the Chicago Cubs at Nationals Park, Wednesday at 7:05 PM ET.
+The Washington Nationals, including Alex Call and his .400 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starter Jameson Taillon and the Chicago Cubs at Nationals Park, Thursday at 1:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Cubs.
+In his previous game he had a hitless showing (0-for-4) against the Cubs.

 Alex Call Game Info & Props vs. the Cubs